MHWA members

 kdev5542@bigpond.net.au

-- Ken has motor racing interests and a large photographic collection including early racing in Western Australia.
-He has long owned classic cars and is a member of the Austin club.
+- Ken has motor racing interests and a very large historic photographic collection including early racing in Western Australia.
+He has long owned classic cars, is a member of the Austin Club and a volunteer at the Motor Museum of WA.

 toni.mahony@bigpond.com